flarum/docs/docs/install.md

 With `www-data` changed to something else if a different user/group is used for your web server.

+Additionally, you'll need to ensure that your CLI user (the one you're logged into the terminal as) has ownership, so that you can install extensions and manage the Flarum installation via CLI.
+To do this, add your current user (`whoami`) to the web server group (usually `www-data`) via `usermod -a -G www-data YOUR_USERNAME`.
+You will likely need to log out and back in for this change to take effect.

 Finally, if that doesn't work, you might need to configure [SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux) to allow the web server to write to the directory.
 To do so, run:

 ```bash